Crevalcore train crash

 The Crevalcore train crash was a major railway accident which occurred on 7 January 2005 on the Verona–Bologna railway, Italy, killing 17.
-It was one of the worst accidents in the recent history of the state railway company Ferrovie dello Stato.
-In the accident, a cargo and a passenger train collided in dense fog after the passenger train's driver passed two red signals, possibly as a result of an unwarranted assumption by the driver that the line was clear, despite the warning signals.
+It was one of the worst crashes in the recent history of the state railway company Ferrovie dello Stato.
+In the collision, a cargo and a passenger train collided in dense fog after the passenger train's driver passed two red signals, possibly as a result of an unwarranted assumption by the driver that the line was clear, despite the warning signals.

 Accident

 Cargo train n.59308, engine FS Class E652.100, left Rome in the morning of 7 January, headed to San Zeno-Folzano with a full load of girders.
-At the time of the accident, it was traveling at a speed estimated below 30 km/h on a single-rail stretch in the Verona-Bologna line near the abandoned station of Bolognina di Ronchi di Crevalcore.
+At the time of the crash, it was traveling at a speed estimated below 30 km/h on a single-rail stretch in the Verona-Bologna line near the abandoned station of Bolognina di Ronchi di Crevalcore.

-The area was covered by a dense fog, a common condition especially in winter in the Po valley.
+The area was covered by a dense fog, a common condition especially in winter in the Po Valley.
 Visibility was estimated at 50 metres or less.

-At 12:53 Intercity 2225, a commuter passenger train, having left Verona at 11:39 and heading to Bologna, collided head-on at high speed with the slow moving cargo train, breaking up on impact.
+At 12:53 Intercity 2225, a commuter passenger train, having left Verona at 11:39 and heading to Bologna, collided head-on at high speed with the slow-moving cargo train, breaking up on impact.
 The passenger cars were lifted by inertia and piled up on top of each other.
 Some of them suffered extensive damage even though they were all MDVE class, a very widespread Italian steel-framed design which has proven itself safe since the early 1980s.

 The passenger train engine left the rails, leaving the first car fully exposed to the cargo train locomotive.
 The second car came to rest in an almost vertical condition.